ah-hkhalil/f1-hue/README.md

 10    Gaming Strip                   Extended color light      True
 ```

-Note the ID of the light you want to control — a light strip in the gaming area works best.
+Note the ID of the light you want to control — must be a colour capable lamp.

 ---